oj-sec/fishfactory/README.md

 # Fishfactory

 Fishfactory is a utility for extracting intelligence from phishing URLs.
-Fishfactory is intended to automate the low hanging fruit intelligence pivots for credential phishing infrastructure ([T1566.002](https://attack.mitre.org/techniques/T1566/002/) + [T1078](https://attack.mitre.org/techniques/T1078/)) to give users insight into the mechanics and scope of phishing attacks impacting them.
+Fishfactory is intended to automate all of the 'low hanging fruit' intelligence pivots for credential phishing infrastructure ([T1566.002](https://attack.mitre.org/techniques/T1566/002/) + [T1078](https://attack.mitre.org/techniques/T1078/)) to give users insight into the mechanics and scope of phishing attacks impacting them.

 Fishfactory is currently in a functional prototype stage.